syaloni06/Weather_Forcast_Application/README.md

      npx tailwindcss -i ./src/input.css -o ./public/output.css --watch
   e.
 Add your compiled CSS file to the <head> and start using Tailwind’s utility classes to style your content.
      <link href="./output.css" rel="stylesheet">
-4.Run the Application
+4. Run the Application
-5.Open the index.html file in your web browser.
+5. Open the index.html file in your web browser.
 # Usage
 1. Search for a City - Enter the city name in the input field and click the "Search" button.
 2. Use Current Location - Click the "Use Current Location" button to fetch weather data for your current location.